TERMS OF SERVICE

 (b) Right to Do Business.
 Each party warrants that it has the full right and authority to enter into, execute, and perform its obligations under this Agreement and that no pending or threatened claim or litigation known to it would have a material adverse impact on its ability to perform as required by this Agreement.

 (c) Disclaimers.
-Except for the promises in Section 10(a), THE SERVICE IS PROVIDED “AS IS” AND AS AVAILABLE, AND PROVIDER MAKES NO WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NONINFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS.
+Except for the promises in Section 10(a), THE SERVICES IS PROVIDED “AS IS” AND AS AVAILABLE, AND PROVIDER MAKES NO WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS.

-(d) Recipient makes a continuing warranty that it shall not use the Service, or the results of the Service, in any manner, system, or business process which is unlawful or which violates the legal rights of any third party, and that it will indemnify, defend, and hold harmless Provider from any and all third party claims arising from any breach or alleged breach of this warranty.
-Neither uses demonstrated in sample applications, nor sample code, nor uses permitted or not explicitly prohibited herein, shall be construed as implying that Recipient need not research and obtain at its sole expense third party intellectual property rights, such as patent rights, that may be applicable to its intended usages of the Service.
+(d) Recipient makes a continuing warranty that it shall not use the Services, or the results of the Services, in any manner, system, or business process which is unlawful or which violates the legal rights of any third party, that it has the full legal consent of the data owner to process all data sent to the Services, and that it will indemnify, defend, and hold harmless Provider from any and all third-party claims or penalties of any and every kind arising from any breach or alleged breach of these warranties.
+Neither uses demonstrated in sample applications, nor sample code, nor uses permitted or not explicitly prohibited herein, shall be construed as implying that Recipient need not research and obtain at its sole expense third party intellectual property rights, including but mot limited to patent rights, that may be applicable to its intended usages of the Services.

 8. Limitation of Liability

-IN NO EVENT: (a) WILL PROVIDER’S LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT EXCEED THE TOTAL AMOUNTS PAID BY RECIPIENT TO PROVIDER WITHIN THE 12 MONTHS PRECEDING ANY CLAIM, AND (b) WILL PROVIDER BE LIABLE FOR ANY CONSEQUENTIAL, INDIRECT, SPECIAL, INCIDENTAL, OR PUNITIVE DAMAGES.
+IN NO EVENT WILL: (a) PROVIDER’S LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT EXCEED THE TOTAL AMOUNTS PAID BY RECIPIENT TO PROVIDER WITHIN THE 12 MONTHS PRECEDING ANY SUCH CLAIM, AND (b) PROVIDER BE LIABLE FOR ANY CONSEQUENTIAL, INDIRECT, SPECIAL, INCIDENTAL, OR PUNITIVE DAMAGES.
 THE LIABILITIES LIMITED BY THIS SECTION 8 APPLY: (i) TO LIABILITY FOR NEGLIGENCE; (ii) REGARDLESS OF THE FORM OF ACTION, WHETHER IN CONTRACT, TORT, STRICT PRODUCT LIABILITY, OR OTHERWISE; (iii) EVEN IF PROVIDER IS ADVISED IN ADVANCE OF THE POSSIBILITY OF THE DAMAGES IN QUESTION AND EVEN IF SUCH DAMAGES WERE FORESEEABLE; AND (iv) EVEN IF RECIPIENT’S REMEDIES FAIL OF THEIR ESSENTIAL PURPOSE.
+PROVIDER WILL NOT BE RESPONSIBLE FOR ANY LOST PROFITS, LOST REVENUES, OR OTHER FINANCIAL LOSSES, OR LOST OR CORRUPTED DATA.
 If applicable law limits the application of the provisions of this Section 8, Provider’s liability will be limited to the maximum extent permissible.
+Notwithstanding the provisions set forth herein, in no event shall Provider be liable for any loss or damage that is not reasonably foreseeable.

 9. Data Management